 Another company leveraging big data and AI for precision medicine in diagnostics got a big payday earlier this year.
 Founded in 2016, Boston-based PathAI raised $60 million in April, bringing its total disclosed funding to about $75 million.
 And that doesn’t include whatever global life sciences company LabCorp (LH) – probably most well known for making people pee in a cup for pre-employment screenings, another reason to live life as a self-employed digital nomad – invested in PathAI in July.
 The two companies are collaborating on potential clinical applications for PathAI’s technology, which digitizes pathology images and uses machine learning algorithms to analyze tumor cells pixel by pixel.

 Whereas Tempus is working directly with doctors like oncologists, PathAI has been building relationships with researchers and pharmaceutical companies like Novartis (NVS), Gilead Sciences (GILD), and Bristol-Myers Squibb (BMY).

-Update 11/11/19: PathAI has raised $15 million in additional Series B funding to accelerate its clinical development capabilities.
-This brings the company’s total funding to $90.2 million to date.
+Update 05/19/2021: PathAI has raised $165 million in Series C funding to grow its commercial reach and the platform’s clinical research capabilities.
+This brings the company’s total funding to more than $255.2 million to date.